bsc-pm/dlb/README.md

 For questions, suggestions and bug reports, you can contact us via e-mail at dlb@bsc.es.

+## License

+This project is licensed under the **GNU Lesser General Public License v3.0** (LGPLv3).

+The `COPYING.LESSER` file contains the LGPLv3 terms.
+Per the LGPLv3 specification, it is used in conjunction with the GPLv3 (`COPYING`), which it references and extends.

 [DLB]: https://pm.bsc.es/dlb
 [DLB Downloads]: https://pm.bsc.es/dlb-downloads
 [releases]: https://github.com/bsc-pm/dlb/releases